 They're cleaning him up all the time.

-You know, for example, the president vowed in that town hall and CNN, you know, he gave a commitment to defend Taiwan from Chinese aggression, said he was considering mobilizing the National Guard to alleviate supply chains.
+You know, for example, the president vowed in that town hall on CNN, you know, he gave a commitment to defend Taiwan from Chinese aggression, said he was considering mobilizing the National Guard to alleviate supply chains.

-Uh, Gensaki has to go back out on Friday and say, no, no, never mind.
+Jen Saki has to go back out on Friday and say, no, no, never mind.

 And then you look at the rest of the press.

-It's not just the Daily Caller, Fox News.com.
+It's not just the Daily Caller, Foxnews.com.

 Biden being mocked about his incoherent statements last night.